keglostephane/odin-recipes/README.md

 # Odin Project #1: Recipes
-A basic recipe website.The website will consist of a main index page with links to a few recipes.
+A basic recipe website.
+The website will consist of a main index page with links to a few recipes.